awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 aws ec2 create-volume --availability-zone us-east-2a --outpost-arn arn:aws:outposts:us-east-2:123456789012:outpost/op-03e6fecad652a6138 --size 50
 ```

-You must detach an Outpost volume before you can modify it\.
-For more information about detaching volumes, see [Detach an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.
+You can dynamically modify the size of your Amazon EBS gp2 volumes without detaching them\.
+For more information about modifying a volume without detaching it, see [Request modifications to your EBS volumes](requesting-ebs-volume-modifications.md)\.